Last Year’s Winner: “Veep”

 But should all of last year’s eligible nominees feel safe?
 Not exactly.
 “Atlanta” is earning rave reviews for its second season, so Donald Glover should be on solid ground.
 “Black-ish” is still rolling along strong, too, and there’s no reason to think its two-year streak will end there.
 “Silicon Valley” will get an even bigger push from HBO without “Veep” in the race, making Mike Judge’s veteran contender a legitimate threat to win in 2018 (barring an unexpected creative slip).

-“Unbreakable Kimmy Schmidt,” though, is on shakier ground.
-Not only has the Netflix comedy seen a downtrend in total nominations from season to season, but it’s only releasing six episodes before the deadline.
-If Season 4 is a 13-episode season, that would make it ineligible — more than half the season has to air before May 31 — but we’re betting Netflix will find a way to get around that.
+“Unbreakable Kimmy Schmidt,” though, is looking to swoop in, as well.
+The Netflix comedy has seen a downtrend in total nominations from season to season, but it’s releasing half its fourth season — six episodes — before the deadline in order to qualify for the 2018 Emmys.
+Clearly, Netflix executives think it’s worth splitting the season for a shot at gold.
 “Modern Family” doesn’t have any technical issues barring a nomination, but the one-time king of the category has seen less enthusiasm in recent years.
 Last year, many predicted it would be ousted from this category only to be proven wrong.

 This year, though, is another story, especially with another onslaught of worthy contenders chomping at the bit.
 “Better Things” only snagged one nomination for Season 1, but Season 2 saw an even bigger critical boost, and Pamela Adlon followed up her Emmy nod with a Golden Globe nomination — her first, which is tough to do for a second season after the first is ignored.
 Also riding awards highs are “GLOW” and “The Marvelous Mrs. Maisel,” both of which performed well at the Screen Actors Guild and Golden Globes, respectively.